zvzz/remote-api-sdk/README.md

 **getSchedule** method will allow 12Go to check availability for a given date and time.
 Passenger then will be able to choose the departure, reserve seats for the duration of booking process (**reserveSeats**), and get **Booking ID**.
 For that given **Booking ID** it will be possible to **confirmBooking** or **cancelBooking**.
-Cancelation policy is then applied by the operator.
+Cancellation policy is then applied by the operator.

 ####API Methods